ElementsProject/peerswap/README.md

 ## Getting Started

 ### Setup
-you can use peerswap with lnd and core-lighting:
+PeerSwap is usable with both Core Lightning and LND implementations:

-To run peerswap as a core-lightning plugin see the [core-lightning setup guide](./docs/setup_cln.md)
+To run PeerSwap as a Core Lightning plugin see the [CLN setup guide](./docs/setup_cln.md).

-To run peerswap as a standalone daemon with lnd see the [lnd setup guide](./docs/setup_lnd.md)
+To run PeerSwap as a standalone daemon with LND see the [LND setup guide](./docs/setup_lnd.md).

 ### Usage